Restructuring and insolvency in Bermuda: overview

 Substantive tests.
 Persons filing for compulsory liquidation or a CVL must demonstrate that the company is, or is likely to become, unable to pay its debts when due.
 This test can be satisfied:

-On a cash flow basis (the company is unable to pay its liabilities as they become due) or balance sheet basis (the realisable value of the company's assets is less than the aggregate of its liabilities and its issued share capital and share premium accounts).
+On a cash flow basis (the company is unable to pay its liabilities as they become due) or balance sheet basis (the realisable value of the company's assets is less than its liabilities).

 By proof of an unpaid debt (as evidenced by a court judgment or a statutory demand for payment).